 In our final moment together, one of my tears landed just below Cora's right eye, as though she cried it herself.
 My motherly urge was to wipe it off, but I let it be.
 Then the nurse rolled her away, my whole heart, never to be seen again.
 I now weave Cora's story into the tapestry of the human experience, sharing and seeking what's real, raw, and honest.

-My daughter was diagnosed with a fatal birth defect.
-My daughter, Agnes, lived for a few hours on this side of the world.
+My daughter Agnes, diagnosed with a fatal birth defect, lived for a few hours on this side of the world.
 Here I write in the aftermath of my loss, hoping to transcend some of this darkness into light.

 Before stumbling out of the hospital and into the cold rain of November, I kissed my daughter one last time and told her that I love her so very much.
 The kind nurse rocking her looked up at me and said, "She knows."
 The words I collect here are one way I make sure she never forgets.

 Porcelain.
 Gypsum.
 A book of mica.
 Those sugar crystals you grow in elementary science on a fuzzy piece of yarn.
 A thin sheet of seasalt, water evaporated.
 The slow seeping drip of water in a limestone cave, and the fragile tiers of rimstone bubbling out of a hot spring.
 After the stillbirth of our son, these are the things I am made of.

 Winter solstice.
 My daughter died before she was born.
 She was perfectly healthy, they said.
 Just dead.
 Since her death, I am more of who I once was, which isn't always a good thing.

 Mother to twin girls born over sixteen weeks too soon.
 One of my daughters emerged from the shadowy world of the NICU but, sadly, her twin sister died there.
 A part of me is still waiting for my other daughter to come home.
 Still standing in the very spot where we said goodbye.
 It's going to be a long wait.